sjonesw-lab/Maxtrader/replit.md

 ## Overview

 MaxTrader is an intraday NASDAQ trading research engine that uses a wave-based Renko framework and multi-timeframe confluence analysis to generate quality-driven trading signals.
 It identifies wave impulses and retracement patterns, integrating daily and 4-hour market context.
 All trades utilize options structures for defined risk.
 The system features a multi-regime architecture with robust runtime safety layers.

-**CRITICAL CORRECTION (Nov 26, 2025):** After rigorous backtesting, the actual validated performance is **49% win rate** with **20% max drawdown** over 22 months (556 trades with position overlap prevention).
-Previous claims of 80.5% win rate and 3% drawdown were incorrect due to calculation errors.
-System is now configured with realistic performance expectations.
+A key discovery is the "CHAMPION STRATEGY" which combines ICT confluence with 5x ATR targets and 0DTE **1-strike ITM options** (not ATM), resulting in 2,000%+ 3-month returns with 80% win rate and only 3% max drawdown.
+The system includes a professional real-time trading dashboard with live updates, comprehensive safety monitoring, and integrated Pushover notifications.
+An auto-trader executes realistic paper trading using real options pricing data from Polygon.io for both Conservative and Aggressive strategies. **CRITICAL BUG FIXES (Nov 19, 2025):** Position overlap prevention added (only 1 trade at a time to match backtest), risk percentage corrected from 3%/4% to 5%/5% to match backtest validation, and duplicate Pushover notification spam fixed (now sends startup/market-open notifications only once per day). **MULTI-SYMBOL EXPANSION (Nov 19, 2025):** SPY integrated alongside QQQ for dual-symbol trading (~5 signals/day total vs 2.5/day for QQQ alone).
+SPY shows 2.6 signals/day, nearly identical to QQQ's 2.5/day, proving strong strategy transferability to S&P 500.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Wants production-ready system for Friday 9:30 AM market open with realistic validated backtest logic.

 ## System Architecture